What will EHFCN membership provide?

 - EHFCN ‘Open Houses’: are organised in order to provide a new opportunity for member organisations to present their strategies, methods of work and results achieved and facilitate the share of good practices.
 For participants, it is the occasion to understand how members tackle fraud and corruption in their respective country and to take back some ideas despite health systems’ differences.

-- EHFCN Seminars, Training Sessions and webinars are organised in order to facilitate the share of good practices and new ideas to solve problems.
+- EHFCN Webinars, Training Sessions and Seminars are organised in order to facilitate the share of good practices and new ideas to solve problems.
 Past topics include data mining, risk assessment and risk management of healthcare fraud.

 - EHFCN’s publications are aimed to help its members associations in their detection and investigation work.
 They provide methods, information and reference to other countries’ strategies and legislation in relation to the fight against healthcare fraud and corruption.